New Upcoming SDKs for iPhone X

 What if I use one of Helpshift’s plugins?

-All plugins (Unity, Cocos2d-x, Xamarin) have release dates and/or download links at the bottom of this article.
+All plugins (Unity, Cocos2d-x, Xamarin) for iOS have two different versions you can choose from at the bottom of this article.
 Our recommendations are the same for these builds.
 Please subscribe to our SDK Twitter for announcements on their releases.

 What is the Helpshift policy on legacy OS support?